 To graduate from the University of Medicine and Health Sciences (UMHS) with a Doctor of Medicine (M.D.) degree, UMHS students must successfully pass both Step I and Step II of the United States Licensing Examinations (USMLE).
 To practice medicine in the United States, UMHS graduates must successfully pass all three steps of the United States Licensing Examinations (USMLE) and be certified by the Educational Commission for Foreign Medical Graduates (ECFMG).

 UMHS also offers a comprehensive USMLE review program in 5th semester to further prepare students to pass Step 1 of the USMLE on their first attempt.
-In 2016 approximately 93% of our students passed the USMLE, with an average score of 220.
+In the Winter of 2016 approximately 93% of our students passed Step 1, with an average score of 220.

 Each state regulates medical licensure in the United States.
 Because these standards vary by State, we urge students to contact their state medical board for further information about licensure.